 DAX SUMMARIZECOLUMNS Function

 The SUMMARIZECOLUMNS function in DAX is a powerful tool used in Power BI to group and summarize the data.
 It is often preferred over the older SUMMARIZE function because it’s faster, simpler to write, and works better when building reports.
-With SUMMARIZECOLUMNS, you can easily create summary tables, apply filters, and calculate values like total sales or quantity.
+With SUMMARIZECOLUMNS, you can easily create DAX summary tables, apply filters, and calculate values like total sales or quantity.
 In this blog, you will explore how to use the SUMMARIZECOLUMNS function in Power BI to load data, create summaries, and improve your DAX reports.

 Table of Contents:

-Why Use SUMMARIZECOLUMNS in Power BI?
+Why Use SUMMARIZECOLUMNS in Power BI DAX Functions?

 Advantages of Using SUMMARIZECOLUMNS in Power BI